belle2/basf2/online_book/fundamentals/hep_analyses.rst

 what effectively amounts to a low resolution "live stream" of the readout data of CDC, ECL and KLM (for completeness: TOP also sends stream data to TRG  but it is not used for triggering directly).
-The streamed data is interpreted in near realtime in highly specialised fast electronics boards (Field Programmable Gate Arrays, FPGAs) by continuously matching it to predefined trigger conditions.
+The streamed data is interpreted in near realtime in highly specialized fast electronics boards (Field Programmable Gate Arrays, FPGAs) by continuously matching it to predefined trigger conditions.
 If TRG determines an interesting collision event has just taken place, it generates a trigger signal which is distributed to all subdetectors.
 The TRG system is